Abdokacimi/ETL_Using_Shell_Scripts/README.md

 # ETL_Using_Shell_Scripts
 Copy the data in the file 'web-server-access-log.txt.gz' to the table 'access_log' in the PostgreSQL database 'template1'.

-The file is available at the location : "https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0250EN-SkillsNetwork/labs/Bash%20Scripting/ETL%20using%20shell%20scripting/web-server-access-log.txt.gz".
+The file is available at the location : [Log Data]("https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0250EN-SkillsNetwork/labs/Bash%20Scripting/ETL%20using%20shell%20scripting/web-server-access-log.txt.gz").

 The following are the columns and their data types in the file: